 When an offer comes in, your estate agent will log the bid on their database and call you immediately to report the offer.
 Hopefully, there will be more than one bidder interested in your property, which often results in active bidding, ‘a situation where a number of parties are bidding on the same property,’ David explains.
 As bids come in, your estate agent will keep you and all bidders up-to-date on the highest offer.

-As vendor, you are in full control of the decision process.
+As a vendor, you are in full control of the decision process.
 Your estate agent will act as your guide to make sure you have all the information you need to make the most informed decision possible.

-‘The most important thing an agent can do is keep you fully informed at all times of activity on your home.
+‘The most important thing an agent can do is keep you fully informed at all times of activity in your home.
 They are your eyes and ears over the course of the entire process,’ David explains.

 There’s more to the bid than the price on offer and your expert estate agent will know which questions to ask to ensure the rest of the sales process runs as smoothly as possible.
 For instance, they’ll determine what kind of buying situation the purchaser is in.
 The offer might be all cash, or the buyer could be applying for a mortgage.
 The deal might depend on the sale of the buyers’ own house, which is often the case.
 Gauging the purchaser’s interest level is also an important factor your estate agent will want to know.

 ‘Has the buyer visited the property more than once?
 Did they express any hesitation about your home which may crop up later?
-Have they carried out due diligence, such as having a builder or surveyor to look at the property if it needs refurbishment?’
+Have they carried out due diligence, such as having a builder or surveyor look at the property if it needs refurbishment?’

 Whilst the primary objective is to obtain the best possible price, it is also critical to have all the necessary information about a particular bid so that you can make a fully informed decision about which offer to accept.

-‘During this process, we continue to act as liaison between the buyer and the seller to ensure the process moves forward as quickly as possible for the seller,’ David explains.
+‘During this process, we continue to act as a liaison between the buyer and the seller to ensure the process moves forward as quickly as possible for the seller,’ David explains.
 When contracts are unconditionally signed by both parties you can finally pop a bottle and celebrate the sale of your home.

 If the sale doesn’t go according to plan, your estate agent will be there to ensure things get back on track quickly.

-‘Unfortunately it does happen from time to time that sales fall through,’ David says.
+‘Unfortunately, it does happen from time to time that sales fall through,’ David says.

 David asks vendors not to worry, as your estate agent will know exactly what to do in this situation.
-They will begin by contacting the underbidders and all other parties who expressed an interest in your home to agree another sale quickly.
-If need be, they will schedule further open viewings and maybe take out an additional advert or two in the press as well as reactivating your online marketing strategy.
+They will begin by contacting the underbidders and all other parties who expressed an interest in your home to agree on another sale quickly.
+If need be, they will schedule further open viewings and maybe take out an additional advert or two in the press as well as reactivate your online marketing strategy.
 Above all, they will be working hard to secure another sale for you as soon as possible.

-Whether contracts are signed quickly and without complication or whether your house needs a little more time for the perfect buyer to find it, having a knowledgeable estate agent will help make the selling process as stress free as possible.
+Whether contracts are signed quickly and without complication or whether your house needs a little more time for the perfect buyer to find it, having a knowledgeable estate agent will help make the selling process as stress-free as possible.
 However, the work doesn’t stop when the contracts are signed.
 There are still boxes to pack and removal companies to interview for your final step: the move.

 Dreaming of Accepting an Offer?

-Lisney expert agents are ready to guide you through every step of the sales process--from valuing your property to getting you the best price for your home.
+Lisney expert agents are ready to guide you through every step of the sales process–from valuing your property to getting you the best price for your home.
 Contact us today to book a free market appraisal and follow us on Facebook, Twitter and LinkedIn for the latest property news in Ireland!